What to Learn Before Your Trip to Ireland

 Since you are only going to see four pages of the BOK on any given visit, it is worth your time to learn more about it before you go.
 The role of Irish monks, along with Muslim scholars, in preserving classical thought during the Dark Ages is fascinating.
 Their commitment is even more striking as you visit monasteries throughout the country and realize the dark, cold, and wet conditions under which they copied manuscripts and preserved learning.

-I recommend getting a paper copy of the BOK to pursue from home before you go.
+I recommend getting a paper copy of the BOK to peruse from home before you go.
 The details in the artwork are breathtaking.
 You may want a magnifying glass to go with it!

 Another option is to view it in the library’s free digital collection.
 If you visit the website from a computer rather than a smaller screen, you can get incredibly detailed images and magnify each section that intrigues you.